uncenter/uncenter.dev/src/posts/the-great-eleventy-reset.md

 ---
 tags: ['11ty']
-title: Starting from Scratch - v3.0
+title: Starting from scratch with Eleventy
 date: 2023-02-21
 description: "A new structure, new icons, and new styling."
 archived: true
 # cspell:ignore Barabara Devries
 ---

 It's coming up on a year now that I have this website, and I released v2.0 on January 2nd, 2023 - exactly 50 days ago.
 As of that release, I have made **149 commits** to the repository.
-I think it's time for v3.0.
+I have a lot of interesting ideas for the site and I want to make it better than ever.
+I think it's time for v3.0!

 ## What's new?

 ### New design

 For now, I am using [Tailwind's "Preflight" CSS reset](https://tailwindcss.com/docs/preflight) along with their [Typography plugin](https://tailwindcss.com/docs/typography-plugin).
 It looks quite nice without any work, though it is a little annoying to disable some of the styling.
 I haven't implemented dark/light mode or any color scheme yet, but thats on the menu for later.
-I'm still deciding between a minimalistic design with little to no accents, a rainbow-ish theme, or just one accent color.

 ### New icons